 Sometimes men do not tolerate these medications, their BPH progresses despite medical therapy, or they may present with serious BPH-related complications early on.
 These are all indications to consider surgical options for BPH.
 Some surgeons treat every prostate the same way, meaning they may be comfortable with only one surgical technique for treating BPH.
 In contrast, providers at EUA tailor surgical approaches based on each individual .

 Minimally invasive in-office treatments for symptomatic BPH have been available at EUA since 2015.
 These include UroLift and Rezum.
-Both are well tolerated with minimal sedation in the office and allow quick return to normal activities, usually result in improvement in symptoms comparable to surgery, and avoid erectile and ejaculatory dysfunction.
+Both are well tolerated with minimal sedation in the office, allow quick return to normal activities, and usually result in improvement in symptoms comparable to surgery.

 Surgical options include endoscopic (using scope technology), robotic assisted laparoscopy, or open surgery (making an incision).
 Endoscopic techniques all involve the same principle which has been around for decades: removing bulky prostate tissue through a scope, a procedure called transurethral resection of the prostate, or TURP.
 This is vastly different from the radical procedure a man would undergo for prostate cancer.
 There are various energy sources used to accomplish this goal: cautery, bipolar cautery, electro vaporization, and laser.
 Significantly enlarged glands (>100 grams) are more efficiently and safely treated with either a staged TURP, robot assisted laparoscopy (particularly if bladder stones involved), or an open suprapubic prostatectomy.